January 10, 2026

 };

-This yields essentially the same optimized code as the CRTP version: foo is instantiated as if it were foo<Derived>, and the call to bar is resolved statically and inlined.
-The key differences are syntactic and structural:
+This yields identical optimized code: foo is instantiated as foo<Derived>, and the call to bar is resolved statically and inlined.

 —David Álvarez Rosa